jozefg/drafts/jonprl.md

     In some sense this is where we depart from a type theory like Coq or Agda's.
 We have programs already and on top of them we define this 3 part judgment which interacts which computation in a few ways I'm not specifying.
-In Coq or Agda, we would specify *one* notion of equality, generic over all types, and separately specify a typing relation.
+In Coq, we would specify *one* notion of equality, generic over all types, and separately specify a typing relation.

  - From here we can define the normal judgments of Martin Lof's type theory.
 For example, `a : A` is `a = a ∈ A`.
 We recover the